How To Turn Off A Lawn Mower

 2 Turn Off Gas Tap

-Not all mowers will have a gas tap, if you have one, it will be fitted to the gas line between the carburetor and the gas tank, or it will be part of the carburetor.
+Not all mowers will have a gas tap, if you have one, it will be fitted in the gas line between the carburetor and the gas tank, or it will be part of the carburetor.

 If you don't have a tap, you can stop fuel flowing to the carburetor by pinching the gas line with a pliers or vice grips.